-Barriers to screening for all LGBTQIA+ people include lower rates of health insurance; insurance policies that do not cover unmarried or domestic partners; lack of access to culturally competent service providers; and outright LGBT health care discrimination, both explicitly legalized and not.
+LGBTQ barriers to healthcare screening include lower rates of health insurance; insurance policies that do not cover unmarried or domestic partners; lack of access to culturally competent service providers; and outright LGBT discrimination in healthcare, both explicitly legalized and not.
 Many GSMs are turned away from health care providers for reasons of religion or preference; a desire that is becoming more codified by law.

 “I’m gay—what does end-of-life care look like for me?”
 If that’s not a question that’s ever occurred to you, whether you’re a gay man or not, then it may come as no shock that it’s a question many people don’t ask.
 End-of-life care for all LGBTQIA+—but especially gay men and trans folx—can be a difficult subject, given very little attention in the medical community, but vitally important to these communities.